How can you hit your lead generation out of the park?

 Google Analytics and your CRM should be able to give you most of the numbers.
 We use HubSpot, as it gives us a complete view of a person from first touch (e.g. click on a LinkedIn post) through to closed sale.

 ‘’If you build it, he will come,’’ said 'Shoeless' Joe Jackson in that other classic baseball movie Field of Dreams.
 It might have worked for Kevin Costner in that film, but it doesn’t work for B2B tech marketing.

-Digital marketing is about having a programme of activity to drive traffic to your website for conversion, as boring and unromantic as that may sound.
+Digital marketing for B2B companies is about having a programme of lead generation activity to drive traffic to your website for conversion, as boring and unromantic as that may sound.
 Or to borrow from a golfing aphorism, in marketing you ‘’do branding for show, but generate leads for the dough.’’